w3f/polkadot-wiki/docs/general/community.md

 - [DotAppStore](https://dotappstore.com/) - Discover featured projects and apps upvoted by the Polkadot community.
 - [Awesome Dot](https://github.com/haquefardeen/awesome-dot) - community curated resources, projects,
-  and learning around the Polkadot and Kusama ecosystem.
+  and learning material about the Polkadot and Kusama ecosystems.